 There is extensive evidence of the link between sleep and immunity.
 Several studies have found a relationship between sleep duration and vaccination response.
 A 2020 study found that the flu vaccine appears to be more effective in people who get enough sleep for the 2 nights before receiving the shot.
 Other studies have made similar findings evaluating patients’ responses to vaccines for hepatitis A and B.

-What happens to our bodies when we are asleep?
+What happens to our bodies when we sleep?

 When we sleep, our body recovers from the day.
 It works to repair muscles, organs, and cells.
 Hormones are regulated that support our metabolism, immunologic response, and other key functions.
 Our brain sorts and stores new information and prepare us mentally for the subsequent day by regulating our mood.